jdbeightol/framework/README.md

   comma-separated PATH-like variables will be allowed for now
 - library files should not cause side-effects when sourced.  a library should only define and export functions and variables unless absolutely necessary.

+failure to follow the conventions may result in later headaches

 ## troubleshooting